Jordaan

 Originally a working-class neighbourhood, the Jordaan has become one of the most expensive, upscale locations in the Netherlands.
 It is home to many art galleries, particularly for modern art, and is also dotted with speciality shops and restaurants.
 Markets are held regularly at Noordermarkt, the Westerstraat (the Lapjesmarkt textile market) and Lindengracht.

 Rembrandt spent the last years of his life in the Jordaan, on the Rozengracht canal.
 He was buried in the Westerkerk church, at the corner of Rozengracht and Prinsengracht, just beyond the Jordaan.
-The Anne Frank House, where Anne Frank went into hiding during World War II, is located on the edge of the Jordaan, on the Prinsengracht canal.
+The Anne Frank House, where Anne Frank went into hiding during World War II, is located just beyond the neighborhood, on the east side of the Prinsengracht.

 Origin of the name

-The most common theory on the origin of the name posits derivation from the French word jardin, (meaning garden); indeed, most streets and canals in the Jordaan are named after trees and flowers.
+The most common theory on the origin of the name posits derivation from the French word jardin (meaning garden); indeed, most streets and canals in the Jordaan are named after trees and flowers.